genesiscommunitysuccess/docs/docs/05_operations/04_containerisation/06_healthchecks.md

     - healthchecks
 ---

-The Genesis low-code platform Docker image provides a health check endpoint which reports the status of the container.
+The Genesis low-code platform Docker image provides a health check endpoint, which reports the status of the container.

 This endpoint can be used for your liveliness/readiness checks if you are using container orchestration, or you can use it in your own checks if you are managing your containers yourself.